Skip to main content

 Example: a documentation voice might be "helpful but not condescending" or "technically precise but accessible," maintained across all content types

-Related Terms: active voice, rhetorical approach, tone
+Related Terms: active voice, content, rhetorical approach, tone

 Source: API Docs Glossary: Style Guide